-The number of people killed on our roads has remained stuck in the 17 hundreds until the pandemic but sadly bounced back.
+The number of people killed on our roads remained stuck in the 17 hundreds until the pandemic but sadly bounced back.

 We have returned to a flatline on the graph – and if anything, I’m more fascinated now than I was before.
-Road deaths flatlined at 3,500 for years, then fell sharply, then flatlined again at half the rate.
+The road death toll flatlined at 3,500 for years, then fell sharply, then flatlined again at half the rate.

 This can’t have happened by accident.
 I wished I could explain it.
 I wish we could repeat it.
 No: I wish the second flatline hadn’t happened, and the fall had continued.
 If the rate of fall had continued, we’d have reached zero deaths on the road by now.
 You’d be right to question whether this is possible – but if you can half the number in a few years, why can’t we eradicate them altogether?
 The railways are an example of what is possible.
-The last time a passenger died in a train crash on Britain’s railways was in the Stonehaven derailment on 12 August 2020.)
+(The last time a passenger died in a train crash on Britain’s railways was in the Stonehaven derailment on 12 August 2020.)

-The obvious reason for a reduction in deaths on the road is the improvement in car safety features.
+The obvious reason for a reduction in the road death toll is the improvement in car safety features.
 This could create a gradual fall in the death toll as new, safer cars replaced older ones.
-But I’m not sure it can explain a 40 per cent fall over a 4 year period.
+But I’m not sure it can explain a 40% fall over a four-year period.

-There’s a way to check whether cars on the road became almost twice as safe between 2003 and 2010: you can compare the figures with the rest of the EU.
+There’s a way to check whether cars on the road became almost twice as safe between 2003 and 2010: you can compare the figures with the EU.
 Car safety features are international, and any new feature would have appeared around the same time across the continent.

 The good news is that things are improving across Europe – but no country had quite the same trajectory as Britain.
 They all have a fall much closer to a straight line of the sort you’d expect a general improvement in car safety would produce.

-So, yes, cars are safer – but that doesn’t seem to explain why British roads suddenly became 40 per cent safer between 2006 and 2010.
+So, yes, cars are safer – but that doesn’t seem to explain why British roads suddenly became 40% safer between 2006 and 2010.

 In 1999, the New Labour government announced that it was going to reduce deaths on our roads.
-The target was a 50 per cent reduction by 2010.
+The target was a 50% reduction by 2010.
 As you now know, it succeeded.
-This was a major achievement for a government.
+This was a major achievement for the government.
 The kind of thing you would bang on about all the time.
 “Deaths on our roads halved by Labour!”
 But the party wasn’t in government when the 2010 figures were released – and it’s hard to take credit for your achievements from the opposition benches.

 RoSPA, the Royal Society for the Prevention of Accidents, has a lot to say about speeding and speed cameras.
 Its “Speed Camera Factsheet” states that, “Cameras are a very effective way of persuading drivers not to speed, and thereby reducing the number of people killed and seriously injured.”
 It reports that an independent review published by the Department for Transport (DfT) in 2005 said that “cameras significantly reduce speeding and collisions, and cut deaths and serious injuries at camera sites”, adding that cameras sites were delivering 100 fewer deaths per year.